bernadette-eu/Bernadette/paper/paper.md

 visualization, a main function for specifying and fitting the Bayesian hierarchical model and five functions for post-processing and visualization of posterior model estimates of important epidemiological quantities.
-The key model components are presented in Figure .
+The key model components are presented in Figure
+@ref{fig:functional\_relationships}.
 The Github page for this package contains a detailed [README](https://github.com/bernadette-eu/Bernadette/blob/master/README.md) file with a description of the modeling framework and the steps involved in the workflow.